-Greenhouse gas emissions contribute to climate change and create additional regulatory compliance costs and risks due to climate change mitigation policies.
+Greenhouse gas emissions contribute to climate change and have the potential to create additional regulatory compliance costs and risks due to climate change mitigation policies.
 This includes greenhouse gas emissions from stationary (e.g., factories and power plants) and mobile sources (e.g., trucks, delivery vehicles, and planes), whether a result of combustion of fuel or non-combusted direct releases during activities such as natural resource extraction, power generation, land use, or biogenic processes.
 Companies that cost-effectively reduce greenhouse gas emissions from their operations by implementing industry-leading technologies and processes can create operational efficiency.
-They can mitigate the impact on value from increased fuel costs and regulations that limit or put a price on carbon emissions, which could increase as regulatory and public concerns about climate change are increasing in the U.S. and globally.
-The Kyoto Protocol covers the following seven greenhouse gases: carbon dioxide (CO2), methane (CH4), nitrous oxide (N20), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulfur hexafluoride (SF6), and nitrogen trifluoride (NF3).
+Well-adapted companies can mitigate the impact on value from increased fuel costs and regulations, which could increase if regulatory and public concerns about climate change evolve.
+Greenhouse gases, as identified by the Kyoto Protocol include the following: carbon dioxide (CO2), methane (CH4), nitrous oxide (N20), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulfur hexafluoride (SF6), and nitrogen trifluoride (NF3).